Caason Group is a sophisticated investment group and private family office. We are based in Melbourne, Australia, with a global outlook.

 - Operation of Caason Group companies

-Aileron Pastoral Holdings (APH) is a Northern Territory livestock cattle station that we purchased in 2014/15.
+Aileron Pastoral Holdings (APH) is our Northern Territory livestock cattle station that we purchased in 2014/15.
 We operate over 408,000 hectares and this land holding positions us as one of Australia’s largest private land owners.

 - Innovation/R&D consultancy services